kevinchampion/isu_docs/isu/markdown/faculty-technical.md

 ## Search Index

-Faculty searching on /search/faculty-staff is based on the view **isu_faculty** which is a search_api index view.
+Faculty searching on [http://cms.indstate.edu/search/faculty-staff](http://cms.indstate.edu/search/faculty-staff) is based on the view **isu_faculty** which is a search_api index view.
 This means that unless faculty is indexed, no results will appear here.

-The faculty index settings can be found here:
+The faculty index settings can be found at [http://cms.indstate.edu/admin/config/search/search_api/index/faculty](http://cms.indstate.edu/admin/config/search/search_api/index/faculty)
-`/admin/config/search/search_api/index/faculty`

 It is important to know that the order of the index processors can affect whether the items get properly indexed.
 The order which works is:
 * Ignore case